mitchelloswald/ArkDiscordTracker/README.md

  Simply install requirments, fill out the config with your discord bot key, channel, and server you would like to watch then run main.py

  # Commands
-.getplayercount returns how many players that are connected to the server
+.getPlayerCount returns how many players that are connected to the server

-.addenemy(string) accepts a string, adds them to the database and tracks when they are on the server
+.addEnemy(string) accepts a string, adds them to the database and tracks when they are on the server

-.removeenemy(string) accepts a string, removes enemy from database and stops tracking them
+.removeEnemy(string) accepts a string, removes enemy from database and stops tracking them

 .enemys returns list of enemys currently being tracked